-In 2012, Novartis sold rabies and flu vaccines worth EUR1.5m to an affiliate of the Iranian health ministry, generating net profits of EUR441,000.
-The company signed an official memorandum of understanding in 2010 in order to accelerate sales, allowing it fast-track registration, market exclusivity, end user subsidies and exemptions from customs tariffs on sales via third party

-Multinational Company Activity - Continued Company Operations distributors within the country.
-The company has an agreement with a local company for licensing and manufacturing in Iran; however, the western sanctions on Iran resulted in the flow of medicinal and life-saving products to Iranian patients being severely affected if not fully ceased, according to a company spokesperson.
-Novartis re-affirmed its commitment to providing access to medicines for its patients in full compliance with US, EU and Swiss trade sanctions and regulations in December 2013.
 The largest global pharmaceutical company, Pfizer, is present in Iran only through imports, which are dealt with by domestic distributors.
 The company does not have any local manufacturing facilities or a representative office.
 Pfizer merged with compatriot Wyeth in 2009, which marketed some nutritional health products and infant formulas in Iran and across the Gulf Cooperation Council region.

+Pfizer

 Iran is likely to remain of marginal interest to Pfizer, given the prevailing operating and political conditions.
-Some of Pfizer's medicines, such as Viagra (sildenafil) remain among the most Pfizer commonly illegally copied and traded pharmaceuticals worldwide.
-Roche is present in Iran through a partnership with domestic company Zahravi Pharmaceutical Roche Company.
+Some of Pfizer's medicines, such as Viagra (sildenafil) remain among the most commonly illegally copied and traded pharmaceuticals worldwide.

+Roche

+Roche is present in Iran through a partnership with domestic company Zahravi Pharmaceutical Company.
 The company has a representative office in Tehran.

 French drug major Sanofi mostly operates in Iran through local distribution agents, although it has its own sales force.
 The company does have a local presence in Iran through a contract manufacturing partnership with Dr Abidi Pharmaceuticals, a local drugmaker with ISO:9001 certification.

 The company has managed to penetrate the Iranian market for prescription drugs, also offering some generic products.
-Sanofi is likely to take a cautious approach and concentrate on few highdemand products, supported by strong marketing and promotional activities.
+Sanofi is likely to take a cautious approach and concentrate on few high-demand products, supported by strong marketing and promotional activities.

 Sanofi's revenue in Iran was USD13.9mn in 2012.

+Sanofi

 In January 2016, Sanofi signed a Memorandum of Cooperation with Iran's government, aimed at boosting its presence in the country.
-This agreement falls in line with Sanofi's expansion activities across the Middle Eastern region in 2014 and 2015, and the company is well placed to benefit from Sanofi the increasing demand for generic drugs and the currently favoured patented drugs segment.
+This agreement falls in line with Sanofi's expansion activities across the Middle Eastern region in 2014 and 2015, and the company is well placed to benefit from the increasing demand for generic drugs and the currently favoured patented drugs segment.

 It is represented in Iran by Merck Serono and is present in Iran only through imports, which are dealt with by domestic distributors.
 The company does not have any local manufacturing facilities.
-In late 2009, Merck & Co merged with compatriot Schering Plough, which also has a limited presence in Merck & Co is unlikely to increase its interest in Iran in the short-to-medium term.
+In late 2009, Merck & Co merged with compatriot Schering Plough, which also has a limited presence in Iran.

+Merck & Co

+Merck & Co is unlikely to increase its interest in Iran in the short-to-medium term.
 However, the need to expand into emerging markets over time may see the company pushing to capture a share of the prescription market in Iran, depending on the wider political and economic conditions and also on the success of the country's drive to secure self-sufficiency in pharmaceuticals.

-There have been notable shortages of Remicade (infliximab), marketed by Schering-Plough in Iran in recent years, due to exchange rate fluctuations and international sanctions that have impacted on Merck & Co the financial system.
+Operations There have been notable shortages of Remicade (infliximab), marketed by Schering-Plough in Iran in recent years, due to exchange rate fluctuations and international sanctions that have impacted on the financial system.
 The company does not have a local presence and has a poor exposure to Iran's pharmaceutical market.
 Products are imported.
-Johnson & Johnson UK major GlaxoSmithKline is present in Iran through imports, mostly of patented and branded prescription products, which are dealt with by domestic distributors.
+UK major GlaxoSmithKline is present in Iran through imports, mostly of patented and branded prescription products, which are dealt with by domestic distributors.
 The company does not have any local manufacturing facilities, although it is reportedly considering establishing a plant in Iran in the near future.
 GlaxoSmithKline does not have an office in Iran.

-In 2012, GlaxoSmithKline reported sales of GBP19.7mn (USD30.8mn) in Iran with profits of
+In 2012, GlaxoSmithKline reported sales of GBP19.7mn (USD30.8mn) in Iran with profits of GBP2.8mn (USD4.4mn).
+AstraZeneca's sales in Iran totalled USD14mn in 2012.

-GBP2.8mn (USD4.4mn).

-GlaxoSmithKline

-Multinational Company Activity - Continued

-Company Operations

-AstraZeneca AstraZeneca's sales in Iran totalled USD14mn in 2012.
 AstraZeneca's products are imported - the company does not have a local presence.